AC-Refiner: Efficient Arithmetic Circuit Optimization Using Conditional Diffusion Models: Methodology

 where $\text{delay}_i$ and $\text{area}_i$ are the post-synthesis metrics in $i$-th design scenario, and $w$ is the weight to trade off the competing goals.

 Since $f$ lacks a closed-form expression, we aim to train a differentiable regression model $f_\pi$ to approximate the ground truth $f$.
-We implement $f_\pi$ as a 3-layer CNN composed by convolutional residual blocks~\cite{he2016deep}.
-Given design $x$ labeled with its corresponding QoR $y$, the training process is formulated as minimizing the following MSE loss:
+We implement $f_\pi$ as a 3-layer CNN composed of convolutional residual blocks~\cite{he2016deep}.
+Given design $x$ labeled with its corresponding QoR $y$, the training process is formulated as minimizing the MSE loss: